Arthur Murray (United States Army officer): Chief of Artillery and retirement

 On October 1, 1906, Murray was promoted simultaneously to colonel and brigadier general, selected to fill the position of Chief of Artillery in Washington, D.C.

 In 1908, the Artillery Corps was divided into the Coast Artillery Corps and the Field Artillery, The companies of the Artillery Corps were reorganized as units of either the U.S. Army Field Artillery (mobile light artillery units trained for ground warfare) or U.S Army Coast Artillery (tasked with the defense of static heavy coast artillery installations constructed to defend American harbors).
 Murray was named the first Chief of Coast Artillery.
 He used his time in the post on major activities including inspection of the newly-constructed Taft-era coast artillery defenses of the Philippine Islands, Hawaiian Islands, and Pacific Coast of the United States, and served until March 1911.

 Murray was promoted to major general on March 13, 1911, and assigned command of the U.S. Army's Western Department.
 He served in this post until his retirement on December 4, 1915.

 Return to service in World War I

 Following the American entry into the First World War, Murray returned to service as a major general on August 21, 1917.
-He commanded the U.S. Army's Western Department from September 6, 1917 until retiring again in May 1918.
+He commanded the U.S. Army's Western Department from September 6, 1917, until retiring again in May 1918.
 Murray was awarded the Distinguished Service Medal in recognition of his contributions to the war effort.
+The citation for the medal reads: